 Managing your money

-Managing your money successfully at University can be a challenge and the Student Money Advice team are here to help you do this with a range of advice, guidance and information to help you make informed decisions about your finances.
+Managing your money at university can be a challenge, we have lots of advice, guidance & information to help you make informed decisions about your finances.

 There are a wide variety of student bank accounts.
 Student Money Advice does not recommend any particular bank, but we do recommend looking at the following websites when choosing a bank account: